In this chapter we consider home insurance and insuring domestic appliances and offer tips about:

 Who needs buildings insurance?

-You only need buildings insurance if you are a home-owner or a landlord renting out a property; it’s often a condition of your mortgage to take out such a policy.
+You only need buildings insurance if you are a home-owner or a landlord renting out a property; it’s often a condition of your mortgage to take out such an insurance policy.
 For tenants, buildings insurance isn’t necessary as you’re covered by your landlord’s policy.

 What does buildings insurance cover?